Getting Your Steps In: 5 Beginner Trails to Get You Moving Around Carson City

 One parking lot, endless possibilities!
 Heading West on Combs Canyon Road, turn left onto Murphy drive and drive for about one hundred yards until you see a small dirt parking lot on the right.
 Park here for any energy level and any mood because from this one spot, you can enjoy whatever level of walk, hike, or bike you’re up for!
 Since we’re taking on beginner trails today, we’ll stick to the lowlands, but stay tuned for intermediate and expert trail lists to come!

-Riverview Park / Mexican Ditch Trail System
+Riverview Park / Carson River Trail System

 A fall favorite!
 Bring the camera along during September and October for the changing leaves, because this area of Carson City lights up during the fall season!
 The Mexican Ditch Trail System can be accessed from a variety of locations and offers endless combinations to stack up the miles and get your movement in.
 Comprised mostly of decomposed granite trail, the Mexican Ditch Trail system offers plentiful opportunity to view wildlife, enjoy the Carson River, and take in stunning views of the Eastern Sierra.
 Be mindful of leash requirements for pets as signage varies by section of the trail and mixed usage is allowed.